zackdn/readwise-workflowy-integration/README.md

 # Workflowy/Readwise Integration

-This file can be run directly in your browser console and it will import all of your Readwise highlights by book and import them into whatever WF node you have open at the time.
+The contents of this file can be run directly in your browser console and it will import all of your Readwise highlights by book and import them into whatever WF node you have open at the time.

 Readwise has a batch limit of 20 queries per minute on their book API and their highlights API, so my code runs in batches of 20 to import everything.